A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Real data application

-In this section, we analyze an outbred Carworth Farms (CFW) White mice data set reported in \cite{parker2016genome} and study the overlapping genetic effects between the behavioral and physiological traits.
-These mice were obtained from the Charles River Laboratories facility in Portage, Michigan, USA, with only one mouse from each litter to avoid siblings.
-According to \cite{parker2016genome}, no widespread population structure or cryptic relatedness was detected in the CFW mice and therefore, we view these mice as independent of each other.
-The primary pre-processing of phenotypes and genotypes, including outliers removal and basic transformation, was conducted using the original paper's codes.
+We analyze the outbred Carworth Farms White (CFW) mice data set \citep{parker2016genome} to study the genetic covariance between various behavioral and physiological traits.
 Each CFW mouse was phenotyped for behavioral traits, bone and muscle traits, and other physiological traits, including fasting glucose levels, body weight, tail length and testis weight.
 The behavioral traits consist of conditioned fear, methamphetamine (MA) sensitivity and prepulse inhibition phenotypes.
-The bone or muscle traits include the weight of five hindlimb muscles and a binary trait that signals abnormally high bone mineral density.
-After the pre-processing, the data set consists of 1038 mice with 79824 genetic variants (SNPs) and 71 different phenotypes.
-The data set includes various levels of missingness $(22 \sim 211)$ in the phenotypes.
+The bone or muscle traits include the weight of five hindlimb muscles and bone mineral density.
+Besides, a binary trait that signals abnormally high bone mineral density is generated.
+For each of the continuous phenotypes, we adjust for baseline weight, experimenters, sacrifice age and 1st PC of genotypes and normalize the residuals.
+After the pre-processing, the data set consists of 1038 mice with 79,824 genetic variants (SNPs), 66 continuous phenotypes and one binary trait.
+The data set includes various levels of missingness $(22 \sim 211)$ in the trait values.
+The observations with missing traits are not used in the GLM fitting, but they are used in estimating the genetic covariance using the imputed trait values.